Search results for

 Not only are there quite a few optional accessories you can buy for this XLR microphone, but using this mic actually requires you to have some equipment of your own, including a mic stand, XLR cable, and an audio interface and/or dedicated mic preamp.
 The type of connection we recommend for recording is an XLR-to-XLR balanced cable plugged into a USB audio interface, connected to your computer.

 The AT2020 is a condenser microphone, which is highly sensitive and great for recording subtle sounds and details, such as the sound of fingers on guitar strings.
-As condenser mics go, the AT2020 is on the less sensitive end, with an open circuit sensitivity of 14.1mV/Pa.
+As condenser mics go, the AT2020 is less sensitive, with an open circuit sensitivity of 14.1 mV/Pa.
 The relatively low sensitivity means the AT2020 is better equipped to handle high sound pressure levels without distorting.
 Note that as a condenser, it needs 48V phantom power to operate, something dynamic microphones don’t require.
 Luckily, most audio interfaces include switchable phantom power, so you shouldn’t let this deter you from purchasing the Audio-Technica AT2020.

 Where should you place the AT2020 for the best sound?